Azure-Samples/sample-mdw-serverless/README.md

 #### Create External Source

-The following is creating an external data source, which will host the gold tables.
+The script provided below, is used to create an external data source.
+An external data source defines a connection to data stored outside of the database in an external location, such as a container in storage account.
+In this case, the script creates an external data source named gold that points to the specified gold container in an Azure storage account.

 ```sql
 IF NOT EXISTS (SELECT * FROM sys.external_data_sources WHERE name = 'gold')